 How to Track Ozempic Side Effects: Why a Structured Log Matters

 Shot-day memory gaps hide symptom patterns and make side effects feel random.
+Start with Pepio’s free GLP-1 Symptom Log to capture timing, severity, and dose context: GLP-1 Symptom Log.
 Many people on semaglutide report gastrointestinal issues in the early weeks.
-Clinical trials show about 70% report at least one GI side-effect in the first 12 weeks (NEJM Clinical Trial 2021).
+In clinical trials of semaglutide, GI side effects were common (around 70–75% overall), particularly during dose escalation; timing varies by study (NEJM Clinical Trial 2021).
 Overview resources list nausea, vomiting, diarrhea, and constipation as common effects (GoodRx – Ozempic Side Effects Overview).

 A single structured log ties dose, timing, injection site, and symptoms together.
 That simple record helps reveal patterns you otherwise miss.
-A 2024 study found diary users were 35% more likely to detect patterns and avoid stopping therapy (ScienceDirect Pilot Study 2024).
+Small observational reports suggest structured logs may help people notice patterns.
+Tracking does not replace clinical advice.

 What Data Should You Record When Tracking Ozempic Side Effects